How to file a Connecticut annual report

 Every entity provides the same basic information:

-• Legal name
+• Legal name and Business ID number (ALEI)

-• Principal office address
+• Principal office address and mailing address

-• Contact information for state follow-up
+• Email address and contact information for state follow-up

-• Your registered agent's name and Connecticut street address
+• Your Connecticut registered agent's name and street address

 To finish, you certify accuracy with an electronic signature and submit payment.
+Accepted payment methods include Mastercard, Visa, Discover, and American Express.

 Consequences of not filing